hashbeginner/ml-nlp-sentiment-analysis/README.md

 6. Segregated words based on sentiment to generate separate word clouds for positive and negative comments.
 7. Aggregated individual sentiments to derive an overall sentiment for the trailer.

-Wordclouds of the positive and negative words found in the comments are also generated at the end.
 ## Results

 ### Positive Sentiment Word Cloud